Where to get soft serve in the East Bay

 Brown Cap

 For those who’ve had a taste from East Coast soft serve truck, Mister Softee, you may have wondered why anyone hasn’t yet brought a fleet of these trucks to the East Bay.
 Well, it turns out there is a Mister Softee truck based in Redwood City that can be booked for events across the Bay Area.
 But here’s a better idea if you’re looking for a mobile swirl — Brown Cap.
 The Berkeley-based soft serve truck offers vanilla or Dutch chocolate Straus organic soft serve in a variety of sizes, in cones or bowls and with several topping options (most notable: Maldon sea salt and raspberry powder).
 Brown Cap also serves vanilla soft serve as an affogato with Jittery John’s cold brew coffee or as a float with Stewart’s root beer or orange cream soda.
 The truck can be hired for private events, but you can also find it parked at local spots around the East Bay.
-This summer, Brown Cap can be found at 11 a.m.-5 p.m., Sundays, at 1911 Fourth St. in Berkeley and from 1–6 p.m., Thursdays, at the south entrance of Jewell’s Terrace Park in Albany.
+This summer, Brown Cap can regularly be found at 3 p.m., Thursdays, at Jewell’s Terrace Park in Albany.
 Follow Brown Cap on Twitter for up-to-date information on its next appearance.

 Cheese Board

-Cheese Board’s soft serve is hand’s down my absolute favorite.
+Cheese Board’s soft serve is hands down my absolute favorite.
 Made with buffalo milk from Petaluma’s Double 8 Dairy, which has a higher fat content than cow’s milk, the soft serve is extra rich and velvety.
 Cheese Board’s pizzeria always offers two flavors, which rotate with the season, and of course, can be combined as a swirl.
-On my recent visit, Cheese Board was serving plain (no, not vanilla, but more like “sweet cream,” according to the Cheese Board employee we asked) and salted caramel.
+In case you were wondering, its “plain” soft serve is not vanilla, but more like “sweet cream,” according to the Cheese Board employee.
 Here’s a tip: Instead of getting in line again for dessert, order your soft serve with your pizza.
 After you’re finished chowing down on slices, skip the line and pick up your cone at the counter when you’re ready.
 Just remember to keep your receipt!
 Cheese Board Pizza Collective, 1512 Shattuck Ave. (at Vine), Berkeley

 Fosters Freeze

-Note: This story was originally published on June 22, 2018.
-We updated the list for summer 2019.